 The Office of Public Safety at Wilkes University prepares and distributes the "For Your Safety" annual safety, security and fire report.
 This document is prepared in compliance with Act 73 of 1988 of the Commonwealth of Pennsylvania and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime and Fire Statistics Act, 20 USC §1092(f).
 This report is available in hard copy format upon request, during normal business hours, at the Office of Public Safety, 148 South Main Street, UCOM Garage; the Office of Admissions, Chase Hall's Reception Area; and the Office of Student Affairs, Passan Hall's Reception Area.
 Additionally, an electronic copy of this report is available on the University website at Fire and Safety.
 In addition, daily logs and crime logs are available for review during normal business hours at the Office of Public Safety.
-Any questions regarding this report and the specific requirements of the Acts that govern its production can be addressed to Gerald C. Rebo, Manager, Office of Public Safety, ext.
-4984.
+Any questions regarding this report and the specific requirements of the Acts that govern its production can be addressed to Justin Kraynack, Chief Risk/Compliance Office, ext.
+4554.